-Structure builder is useful whenever you want to take control over how documents are grouped and listed in the studio or for adding additional in-studio previews or content to documents.
+Structure builder is useful whenever you want to control how documents are grouped and listed in the studio or for adding additional in-studio previews or content to documents.

-This codesnippet shows you an example of how to set up a structure for just a form and a custom preview in the Studio.
+This code snippet shows you an example of how to set up a structure for just a form and a custom preview in the Studio.
 Notice the methods being added to each other.
 For a detailed explanation of this code, read the next article on setting up Structure Builder.

 When working with the Structure Builder API, you'll primarily be modifying or creating collapsable panes.
-These panes are the parts within the Desk tool that have a title, and the space where you'll find the lists of document types, documents, a form, or other custom components.
-If you make the window narrover, add more panes in the viewport, or click the title area, they will fold down to make more space within the window.
-This gives authors a quick way to focus on the right things, as well as keeping a visual trail of where they are in the different hiearchies.
+These panes are the parts within the Desk tool with a title and contain a list of document types, a list of documents, a form, or a custom component.
+If you make the window narrower, add more panes in the viewport, or click the title area, they will fold down to make more space within the window.
+This gives authors a quick way to focus on the right things and keep a visual trail of where they are in the different hierarchies.

 There are often items within a pane that may open a new pane.
 The new pane will open to the right, and the current pane will stack to the left.
-In the Structure builder API the pane next to another is commonly refered to as a
+In the Structure Builder API, the pane immediately following another is commonly referred to as a

 - Document list